 Japanese-made pick-up trucks feature three rows of bench seats in the covered back.
 Most pick-ups connect short-distance destinations, making many stops along the way to pick up people or cargo.
 They are often packed (yet somehow never 'full' according to the driver).
 Pick-ups trace some useful or necessary routes, such as from Mandalay to Amarapura, from Myingyan to Meiktila, from Bagan to Mt Popa, and up to the Golden Rock at Kyaiktiyo.
 Unlike buses, they go regularly during the day.

-Fares are not necessarily cheaper than those charged for local bus trips of the same length, and prices often go up more after dark.
+Fares are not necessarily cheaper than those charged for local bus trips of the same length, and prices often go up after dark.
 You can, however, pay 25% to 50% extra for a seat up the front.
-It's often worth the extra expense, if you don't want to do scrunch duty.
+It's often worth the extra expense if you don't want to do scrunch duty.
 Sometimes you may share your spot with a monk riding for free; usually you get exactly what you pay for ('the whole front'), unlike in some other parts of Southeast Asia.

-Pick-ups often start from the bus station (in some towns they linger under a big banyan tree in the centre) and then, unlike many buses, make rounds through the central streets to snare more passengers.
+Pick-ups often start from the bus or railway station (in some towns they linger under a big banyan tree in the centre) and then, unlike many buses, make rounds through the central streets to snare more passengers.